Skip to main content

 Have you ever DREAMED of building a Custom Home but assumed it would require a large down payment?
 A Home Designed to Fit You & Your Budget...
 Build Your Dream Home NOW!
 Finally regular buyers can get a truly custom home because of low down payment, one-time close construction loans!
 Find that perfect piece of land in the perfect location, design your Custom Perfect home and then wrap it all into one easy loan product!
 For far too long, buyers with only 3-5% to put down have had to settle for pre-existing floor plans or homes.
 Why compromise on the place where you spend so much of your life?
 NOW you can design your new home exactly the way you want it...
 YOUR Style & Design with all the floor plan, layout, features and amenities that fit How You Do Life !
 Your Own Custom Perfect Spaces!
 What will you put in YOUR Custom Home?
 Master retreats, kitchens straight out of Pinterest or HGTV!
 Guest houses for an aging parent . ...

-Everything has changed in real estate over the past 3 months.
-So how have the rising interest rates affected Little Elm, Texas?
+Everything has changed in real estate over the past 3 full months.
+So how have the rising interest rates affected Lewisville, Texas?
 The GREEN LINE is the number of sales in each price range.
-Most sales are happening at the 350k to 600k range.
-That makes sense, as the majority of 'move-in ready' homes are in that price range.
+Most sales are happening at the 350k to 500k range.
+That makes sense, as the majority of buyers are searching for homes in that price range.
 But let's go one step further...
 How long did it take for those sellers to find buyers?
-The BLUE LINE is the Cumulative Days On Market, or CDOM.
+The BLUE LINE is the Days On Market, or DOM.
 It's great to see that all these homes were sold, but that doesn't tell how long it took for these sales to happen.
-In a healthy market, the CDOM needs to be in the 15-30 day range.
-The homes in the 350-600k price range had to wait around 45 days to find buyers.
-Let's break down what's happening in each price range. $300-350k The 21 or so sales took over 45 days to sell (on average).
-This is more about the condition of the properties...
+In a healthy market, the DOM needs to be in the 15-30 day range.
+The homes in the 350k to 500k range had to wait around 23 days to find buyers.
+Let's break down what's happening in each price range. $250-300k The 16 or so sales took 14 days to sell (on average).
+This is more about the price of these properties...